maziakowskiadam/medicc/README.md

 This a prototype application for a health care organization.

-Technologies:
+## Tech stack

-- Angular 8 with Angular Materials and Firestore
+- Angular 8
-- Data storage: Firebase
+- Firebase
+- Angular Material

 ## Run locally